 - For surface and intermediate casing, simplify your fluids.
 For instance, if we use a WBM, consider removing the spacer.
 Compatibility between mud and lead slurry won’t likely be an issue (always check).

 - Get a well-documented FG or losses margin.

 - Pick fluids density wisely.
 Don’t limit yourself to generic values.

 - Choose the TOC for the Tail slurry as low as possible, if no requirement to cover a formation in particular.

-Fluids compatibility needs to be tested following API RP 10B-2 / ISO 10426-2 section 16.
-However, the best approach is to avoid any incompatibility between mud and the cement slurries, even if a spacer is used (don’t trust the spacer will keep your slurries away from any contact with the mud).
+We need to test fluids compatibility following API RP 10B-2 / ISO 10426-2 section 16.
+However, the best approach is to avoid any incompatibility between mud and the cement slurries, even if we use a spacer (don’t trust the spacer will keep your slurries away from any contact with the mud).